richClubb/richClubb.github.io/blog/spending_way_too_much_time/index.md

 I also have mixed feelings about Zig.
 The learning curve is pretty steep as to do anything of any substance and the flux in the interfaces can be a pain.
 I found some notes on 0.14 but I was using 0.15 and the interfaces had changed so none of the information was relevant.

 `build.zig` is very powerful but also a bit difficult to grasp initially.
 I think more study on my part would make this better, and I like how granular you can be.
 I like C and C++ as CMake allows you to access quite a lot (depending on how you arrange your CMake) but it also can lead into spaghetti code.
-With the specificity of `build.zig` you can intuatively see how interconnected your program is as you have to code it in directly.
+With the specificity of `build.zig` you can intuitively see how interconnected your program is as you have to code it in directly.

 The allocator behaviour is a bit frustrating and I really think it could do with some examples of how best to use it.
 Several people in the Zig discord suggested using global variables for the allocators but this seems like a crutch and not a proper solution.
 It's a cool concept in general but I think it's a bit overkill, and I think it would benefit from the ability to switch out the allocator based on your build type (debug allocator for debug builds and the c allocator for release).
 It might be possible to do as you can create your own allocator but this is a whole other project.